maar34/collect.maar.world/collections/_suits/maar-sky-sounds.1.md

       <h4>Card III</h4>
     </div>
     <div class="item__description">
-      <p>At the foot of a majestic mountain, volcanic craters are not just gaping holes in the earth, but also portals to the fiery heart of the planet.
+      <p>At the foot of a majestic mountain, volcanic craters are not just gaping holes in the ground, but also portals to the fiery heart of the planet.
 These craters can vary in size and shape, from small, bowl-shaped depressions to massive calderas that span miles.
-They are a reminder of the raw power of the Earth's internal forces and the constant changes that shape this world.
+They are a reminder of the raw power of the ground's internal forces and the constant changes that shape this world.
 They also play a crucial role in shaping geology and climate, and can even create new habitats for unique forms of life.
 The study of volcanic craters can give us insight into the inner workings of the planet and the forces that shape it.
 </p>
     </div>
   </div>